 For many people, anything related to electricity is a little intimidating, and so those outlet receptacles that are sitting slightly off-kilter or tilted to one side might never be touched at all—even as they drive homeowners a little crazy with their imperfection.

 Homeowners need not put up with this annoyance, though.
 It is very easy to make these outlet receptacles sit upright within the outlet box.
 All it takes is a screwdriver.
 As an added bonus, you can use the same technique to straighten wall switches if they are slightly tilted.

 Turn off the power to the outlet at your home's service panel (circuit breaker box).
 Switch off the breaker feeding the outlet's circuit, then test the outlet with a non-contact voltage tester to make sure the power is off.
-If you don't have a tester, you can plug a lamp into the outlet and turn it on; the breaker that turns off the lamp is the right breaker.
+If you don't have a tester, you can plug a lamp into the outlet and turn it on; the breaker that turns off the lamp is the correct breaker.

-- Remove the screw at the center of the outlet's cover plate.
+Remove the screw at the center of the outlet's cover plate.
 This usually requires a small flathead screwdriver.
 Remove the cover plate and set it aside.

-- Use one hand to push or twist the receptacle to straighten it and hold it in place, then tighten the two mounting screws with the other hand.
-If you loosen both screws and move the outlet as far as it will go, you can get a twist the receptacles a full 1/4 inch or more.
+Use one hand to push or twist the receptacle to straighten it and hold it in place, then tighten the two mounting screws with the other hand.
+If you loosen both screws and move the outlet as far as it will go, you can twist the receptacles a full 1/4 inch or more.

-- Reinstall the cover plate with its screw, making sure it is straight, too.
+Reinstall the cover plate with its screw, making sure it is straight, too.
 Be careful not to overtighten the screw; it's very easy to crack a plastic cover plate.